waffle-iron/docs-rackspace/style-guide/screenshot-diagram-guidelines.md

 ### When to use screenshots

-**Orient users in a complicated or long procedure**
+- Orient users in a complicated or long procedure

-If you include a screenshot in a procedure, place it directly under the step that it illustrates.
-However, do not rely on the screenshot to show information or values that the user must enter; always provide that information in the text of the steps.
-However, ensure that the screenshot accurately reflects the directions and values in the step text.

-**Show complex windows or dialog boxes, such as those that contain multiple subsets of information, with free-form text fields and many options available for selection.**
+- Show complex windows or dialog boxes, such as those that contain multiple subsets of information, with free-form text fields and many options available for selection.

-If you include a screenshot in a procedure, place it directly under the step that it illustrates.
-However, do not rely on the screenshot to show information or values that the user must enter; always provide that information in the text of the steps.
-However, ensure that the screenshot accurately reflects the directions and values in the step text.

 ### When not to use screenshots